concubidated/itgpro2/README.md

 1. Download [Ubuntu 14.04.1] (http://old-releases.ubuntu.com/releases/14.04.2/ubuntu-14.04.1-server-amd64.iso)
 2. Boot the installer, and select "Install Ubuntu Server"
-3. Enter through the options, set the hostname to *itg*, username to *itg*, and password to *itg*, use weak password and do NOT encrpyt the home directory.
+3. Enter through the options, set the hostname to *itg*, username to *itg*, and password to *itg*, use weak password and do NOT encrypt the home directory.
 4. Partiioning, select *Manual*, Select *sda* drive, create empy partition table.
 Then create the following partitions.
   * 500MB, Primary, XFS, Mount = /boot, bootable flag = yes, Done
   * 5GB, Primary, XFS, Mount = /, Done